 Part 3: Interviews

 Interviews will be with a panel of three UKFS-CDT academics.
 More details regarding the interview process will be provided to candidates who are selected for interview.
-Traditionally our interviews are held face-to-face, however, video conference interviews are always available where the cost or time required for travel is prohibitive.
-Due to the current global situation, it is likely that only video conference interviews will be possible for this recruitment cycle.
-More information about this will be available in the new year and communicated to candidates after shortlisting.
-UKFS-CDT studentship offers are made shortly after interviews.
+Traditionally our interviews are held face-to-face, however, it is likely that only video conference interviews will be possible for this recruitment cycle.
+More information about this will be communicated to candidates after shortlisting.
+UKFS-CDT studentship offers are made after interviews.

 The UKFS CDT programme managers can assist with questions about applying to the doctoral programme.
 They are not on the recruitment panels.
-If you have any further questions regarding the recruitment process please contact the programme manager.
 Here are some useful guidance and resources on how to prepare for a PhD candidate interview.

-Please inform us if you require interview assistance, to allow you to attend and participate, by completing and returning the form 'Interview Assistance Form' before Wednesday, 20th April 2022.
+Please inform us if you require interview assistance, to allow you to attend and participate, by completing and returning the form 'Interview Reasonable Adjustment Form'.
 If you do not require any reasonable adjustments, you do not need to complete and return the form.

 Applicants must hold, or be expected to achieve, a Bachelor or Masters degree in a relevant subject with a first or high upper second-class undergraduate honours degree or equivalent.